GSA-TTS/identity-handbook/_articles/onboarding.md

 ### In the first 30 days

-- Use login.gov
+- Use Login.gov
-  - Set up a login.gov account
+  - Set up a Login.gov account
   - Try to verify your identity on [login.gov/verify](https://secure.login.gov/verify)
 - Setup the apps
   - [Set up your local IdP development environment](https://github.com/18F/identity-idp#readme)